Compiling Large Multi-Modal Requirement Documents into Runnable Software Systems: From an Agentic Test-Driven Perspective: Abstract

-In this work, we make a first step by proposing \tool (Agentic Requirement Compilation) technique to parse a multi-modal requirement document, describing hundreds of scenarios in a DSL format, to a runnable web system.
+In this work, we take a first step by proposing the \tool (Agentic Requirement Compilation) technique to parse a multi-modal requirement document, describing hundreds of scenarios in a DSL format, into a runnable web system.
 In addition to the source code, \tool also generates software engineering artifacts including (1) a modular design that spans the user interface, API interface, and database, (2) enriched test cases for each interface (including unit tests, modular tests, and integration tests), and (3) detailed traceability across all artifacts for software maintenance.
 Our approach employs a bidirectional test-driven agentic loop: (1) a \textbf{top-down architecture phase} that decomposes requirements into UI, API, and database interfaces, each of which is equipped with verifiable test suites, and (2) a \textbf{bottom-up implementation phase} where agents generate code that must satisfy the generated tests.
 Throughout this process, ARC maintains strict traceability across requirements, design, and code to facilitate intelligent asset reuse and follow-up maintenance.
-We evaluate \tool by generating 6 runnable web systems, from the multi-modal documents spanning over 50-200 multi-modal requirement scenarios.
-Compared to adopting the state-of-the-art LLM-based baselines, the generated web system can pass on average 50.6\% more GUI tests.
-In addition, our user study consisting of 21 participants shows that even novice users can successfully write different DSL-based documents consisting of from 50 to 174 scenarios, within on average 5.6 hours, to generate a runnable system such as a real-world ticket-booking system of around 10K lines of code with maintainable architecture.
+We evaluate \tool on two complementary benchmarks, i.e., a depth-oriented benchmark of 6 runnable web systems spanning 50--200 requirement scenarios, and the breadth-oriented AppForge benchmark comprising 101 Android app generation tasks.
+Across 3 independent trials, \tool outperforms all state-of-the-art LLM-based baselines, with the generated web systems passing on average 50.6\% more GUI tests, and achieving 100\% compile success and 68.3\% test case pass rate on AppForge.
+In addition, a user study with 21 participants shows that participants with limited programming experience successfully write DSL-based documents consisting of 50 to 174 scenarios, within 5.6 hours on average, to generate a runnable system such as a real-world ticket-booking system of around 10K lines of code with maintainable architecture.

 \ccsdesc[500]{Software Engineering} \ccsdesc[300]{Code Generation}

 \keywords{Software Engineering, Code Generation, Software Testing}